FreqMastR/FreqMastR/README.md

 Greetings!

-I just started my programming journey, and have just begun the [theOdinsProject](https://www.theodinproject.com) online course.
+I just started my programming journey, and have just begun the [theOdinsProject](https://www.theodinproject.com) online course, as i wish to gain new skills and open new doors to use my creative skills.
 I love music and I am a multi instrumentalist doing all kinds of music projects such as composing, producing and live performing, on a part hobby/professional skill level.
 If you wan to learn more about me and my music related projects/journey,